Native Goldenrods: A Beginner’s Guide

 #image_title

-Native plants for the summer
+Native flowers for summer

-Other native flowers for the fall
+Other native flowers for fall

 Let’s all plant goldenrod in our gardens to enjoy a late-season flower show and offer crucial food to migrating monarch butterflies on their migration south.
 Goldenrod is exceptionally easy to grow, and 75 native species offer lots of options for American gardens.